 Bashir met on Wednesday with the speaker of the Central African Republic Transitional Council, Alexandre Ferdinand Nguendet, who is visiting Khartoum for talks with Sudanese officials about the ongoing crisis in his country in a bid to gain support for Bangui’s efforts to stabilise the security situation and restore constitutional order.

-Nguendet vowed to provide political and material support to facilitate dialogue between all political and social components of the CAR and to deliver humanitarian assistance to tcivilians affected by ethnic and religious violence in the country.
+Nguendet said Bashir vowed to provide political and material support to facilitate dialogue between all political and social components of the CAR and to deliver humanitarian assistance to civilians affected by ethnic and religious violence in the country.

-Following the meeting, the speaker of the national assembly, Fatih Izz Al-Deen, who also attended the meeting, announced the departure of two airplanes loaded with humanitarian assistance to the neighbouring country.
+Following the meeting, the speaker of the national assembly, Fatih Izz Al-Deen, who attended the encounter, announced the departure of two airplanes loaded with humanitarian assistance to the neighbouring country.

 Since the beginning of this year, Muslim ethnic groups have been fleeing the country due to attacks committed by anti-Balka militiamen after the resignation of former president Michel Djotodia who ousted president Francois Bozizé in March 2013.